babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Integration.md

 By using a bot and a tool like Danger, we ensure that at least most of those hard-to-spot mistakes are detected by Danger, which will comment to warn us about it.

 Danger can also improve our review experience by not only warning on issues it found in the code, but also inform us on the state of the PR.
-This would help us enforce our etiquette:
+This would help us enforce etiquette for example if we want to:

- * We want to motivate small PRs and avoid large PRs
+ * motivate small PRs and avoid large PRs (which is actually the rule proposed below)
- * We want to be sure everyone is on board when deciding to update or add a new pod
+ * be sure everyone is on board when deciding to update or add a new pod
+ * be sure the PR author has assigned itself to the PR

 ## Proposed solution